James Genth

-James Genth (1849 - 1926) was a rugby union international who represented England from 1874 to 1875.
+James Genth (1849–1926) was a rugby union international who represented England from 1874 to 1875.

 Early life

-Born Jacob Scherer Genth on July 17, 1849, in Ardwick, Manchester, he was the fifth of at least seven children of Carl Georg Ferdinand Genth and Maria Louise nee Scherer.
-Both his mother and father were originally from Hessen-Nassau and Jacob was baptised there in Frankfurt.His father, known as Ferdinand, had arrived in England in 1842, the year after marrying Maria.
+Born Jacob Scherer Genth on July 17, 1849, in Ardwick, Manchester, he was the fifth of at least seven children of Carl Georg Ferdinand Genth and Maria Louise née Scherer.
+Both his mother and father were originally from Hessen-Nassau and Jacob was baptised there in Frankfurt.
+His father, known as Ferdinand, had arrived in England in 1842, the year after marrying Maria.
 Ferdinand traded as a Shipping Merchant operating out of Lancashire.
 Although christened Jacob, his family were to refer to him as James by the time he was 11.
 By the age of 21, James was working as a commercial clerk in his father's firm.

 Rugby union career

 James Genth grew up in Fallowfield, Lancashire, now a suburb of Manchester.
 As such, he played his club rugby for Manchester.
 Genth made his winning international debut on February 23, 1874, at The Oval in the fourth meeting of England and Scotland.
 He again represented England against Scotland the following year in Edinburgh where the match was drawn.